Rathke’s woodlouse

 Description

-Rathke’s woodlouse is a non-native isopod.
-It is native to central Europe, was introduced into North America, and now occurs from Newfoundland south to Tennessee and west to South Dakota.
+Rathke’s woodlouse is an exotic isopod.
+It is native to central Europe and was introduced into North America.
+It now occurs from Newfoundland south to Tennessee and west to South Dakota.
 It is not uncommon in Minnesota.
 It is found in places with at least some dampness, including on rotting logs; under logs, stones, and boards; and in woodsheds and greenhouses.
 It is mostly a scavenger, eating plant and animal organic matter, but sometimes also feeds on living plants.

 Adults are 316 to 716 (5 to 10.5 mm) in length, a little more than two times longer than wide.
 The body is oval in outline.
 It is compressed along its upper and lower sides (dorsoventrally flattened).
 It is dark brown with wavy pale lines, giving it a mottled look.
 There is a blackish longitudinal stripe down the middle and a row of pale spots on each side near the lateral margin.